-In 1985, Lammers had a very wide and diverse schedule (when it comes to races) in five different competitions.
+In 1985, Lammers had a very wide and diverse racing schedule in five different competitions.
 He had one-off appearances in the IMSA GTP Championship (at 3 hours of Miami) and at the Formula 3 Macau Grand Prix (3rd place).
 He drove a full season in the Renault Alpine V6 Series and finished third.

 In the 1985 World Endurance Championship, Lammers started the season with Lloyd's Porsche but later moved to Tom Walkinshaw Racing's Jaguar XJR-6.
 He finished second at Selangor race and he finished 26th in the championship.

 Two partial seasons in the Indy Car World Series

 The main thing in 1985 was Lammers' participation in the Indy Car World Series.
 In June, he participated in two races at Portland and Meadowlands with AMI Racing.
 He returned to America in October and November to participate in the last three rounds of the season with Forsythe Racing.
 His best result was fifth place at Laguna Seca in the Forsythe's Lola T900.
 Lammers collected 11 points and finished 26th in the classification.